-The Workspace is the special root folder for all of your organization’s Azure Databricks assets.
-The Workspace stores all your notebooks, libraries, and dashboards.
-By default, the Workspace and all its contents are available to users, but each user also has a private home folder that is not shared.
+A Workspace is an environment for accessing all of your Azure Databricks assets.
+A Workspace organizes notebooks, libraries, dashboards, and experiments into folders and provides access to data objects and computational resources.
+By default, the Workspace and all of its contents are available to all users, but each user also has a private home folder that is not shared.
 You can control who can view, edit, and run objects in the Workspace by enabling Workspace access control.

 You can create and manage the Workspace using the UI, the CLI, and by invoking the Workspace API.
 This topic focuses on performing Workspace tasks using the UI.
 For the other methods, see Databricks CLI and Workspace API.